 - Procedure on CSR Synopsis Posting

-- External Scientific Review Board (ESRB) Charter
+- External Scientific Review Board Charter

-Scientific and medical researchers who wish to submit a proposal for access to our company’s data may send an inquiry by clicking here.Clinical Research Protocols
+Scientific and medical researchers who wish to submit a proposal for access to our company’s data may send an inquiry by clicking here.

-Effective July 1, 2011, when we submit a manuscript on a study of an investigational or an approved medicine or vaccine to a biomedical journal, we will voluntarily include the protocol and statistical analysis plan.
+Since July 1, 2011, when we submit a manuscript on a study of an investigational or an approved medicine or vaccine to a biomedical journal, we voluntarily include the protocol and statistical analysis plan.
 We previously supplied this material only upon request.
-Upon a journal’s acceptance of the manuscript for publication, we will provide the journal, at its own discretion, with the opportunity to post on its website the key sections of the protocol, including the objectives and hypotheses, patient inclusion and exclusion criteria, study design and procedures, efficacy and safety measures, the statistical analysis plan, and any amendments relating to those sections.
+Upon a journal’s acceptance of the manuscript for publication, we provide the journal, at its own discretion, with the opportunity to post on its website the key sections of the protocol, including the objectives and hypotheses, patient inclusion and exclusion criteria, study design and procedures, efficacy and safety measures, and statistical analysis plan, and any amendments relating to those sections.

 Our company is committed to participating constructively and responsibly in the political process.
 To improve access to information about our advocacy activities, we disclose our costs associated with lobbying in the European Union and the United States.

 Where permitted by law in the United States, Canada and Australia, the company provides corporate political contributions, primarily to the electoral campaigns of individual candidates.

 To improve access to information about our corporate political and Political Action Committee (PAC) contributions in the United States, our company semiannually posts our contributions, categorized by state, candidate and amount.
 We post our contributions in Canada and Australia annually.